-Class Claim Treatment Status Estimated Amount of Claims Estimate d Recovery (as % of Claim amount) P.1 Other Secured Claims Payment in full in Cash or otherwise left Unimpaired Unimpaired 0 100% P.2 Prepetition Mortgage Loan Claims a.
+Class Claim Treatment Status Estimated Amount of Claims Estimated Recovery (as % of Claim amount) P.1 Other Secured Claims Payment in full in Cash or otherwise left Unimpaired Unimpaired 0 100% P.2 Prepetition Mortgage Loan Claims a.
 All New Propco Transferred Assets, delivered to New Propco as designee of Mortgage Lenders b.
-Pro Rata shares of Propco Excess Effective Date Cash and any recoveries received by Propco on account of its Claims against SCI Impaired \$1,801,271,958.33 P.3 General Unsecured Claims Extinguished and discharged with no recovery from Propco; to receive \$7.9 million in cash from Mortgage Lenders Impaired \$144,002,857.00 0.55% P.4 Intercompany Claims Extinguished and discharged with no recovery Impaired \$8,804,953.00 0% P.5 Equity Interests Surrendered to FCP Impaired = 0%

-Class Claim Treatment Status Estimated Amount of Claims Estimate d Recovery (as % of Claim amount) MezzCo Borrower I, LLC in satisfaction of its pledge of those Equity Interests, then immediately shall be cancelled and extinguished with no recovery
+Pro Rata shares of Propco Excess Effective Date Cash and any recoveries received by Propco on account of its Claims against SCI Impaired \$1,801,271,958.33 Transfer of all Collateral securing the Prepetition Mortgage Loan Claims, which has a value of less than the Allowed Prepetition Mortgage Loan Claims.
+Transfer of all the Prepetition Mortgage and Claims.
+P.3 General Unsecured Claims Extinguished with no recovery Impaired \$144,002,857.00 0% P.4 Intercompany Claims Extinguished with no recovery Impaired \$8,804,953.00 0% P.5 Equity Interests Surrendered to FCP MezzCo Borrower I, LLC in satisfaction of its pledge of those Equity Interests, then immediately shall be cancelled and extinguished with no recovery Impaired n/a 0%